opacity/webinterface/src/components/agreement/terms-of-service.md

 9.1.2. when you submit your consent to these Terms of Service on the Platform after having placed a check inside the consent box and read and understood these Terms of Service.

-This policy was last modified on <INSERT DATE>.
+This policy was last modified on January 3, 2019.

 9.2.
 Termination